5. pyxc: Code Generation

 }

 APFloat is LLVM's floating-point value type.
-ConstantFP::get creates a constant node and stores it in the context — which is why we pass TheContext.
-No instruction is emitted; constants are values that get folded into whichever instruction uses them.
+ConstantFP::get creates a constant and stores it in the context — which is why we pass TheContext.
+No instruction is emitted; constants are values that get copied into whichever instruction uses them.

 Variable References

-A variable reference looks up the name in NamedValues:
+A variable reference looks up the name in NamedValues and returns the referenced value:

 Value *VariableExprAST::codegen() {